ArctosDB/documentation-wiki/_documentation/geology.markdown

 Geologic strata may be classified according to many different properties.
 Each classification has its own distinctive nomenclature and some also include a hierarchical structure.
 The following kinds of strata are currently represented in Arctos:

+### Biostratigraphy
- - <a href="https://en.wikipedia.org/wiki/Biostratigraphy">Biostratigraphy</a> - strata based on the fossil content of the rock bodies.
+<a href="https://en.wikipedia.org/wiki/Biostratigraphy">Biostratigraphy</a> is the branch of geologic stratigraphy in which strata are based on the fossil content of the rock bodies.
+Biostrata can be added to localities using the biostratigraphic zone locality attribute.
+Biostratigraphic zone is controlled by the [ctbiostratigraphic_zone](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctbiostratigraphic_zone) code table.

  - <a href="https://en.wikipedia.org/wiki/Chronostratigraphy">Chronostratigraphy</a> - strata based on the time of formation of the rock bodies.